Yusinzz/facebookGroup-crawl-project/README.md

 ### Installing

-What  need to install sselenium and beautifulsoup first.
+We need to install sselenium and beautifulsoup first.

 ```
 pip install selenium